Skip to main content

 Install the Fanfare React SDK and its peer dependencies:

-npm install @waitify-io/fanfare-sdk-react
+npm install @fanfare-io/fanfare-sdk-react motion

 Or with other package managers: